bacharakis/learning-open-source/_articles/stepping-into-opensource/community-health.md

 You might hear that Open Source is driven by a meritocracy governance model.
 The assumption of meritocracy is that everyone starts in a similar place, and thus have the same opportunity.

-For reasons of gender-identity, socio-economic status, age, race, family-status, available time,  access to technology and many other diversity dimensions -  meritocracy is in fact a myth.
+For reasons of gender-identity, socio-economic status, age, race, family-status, available time, access to technology and many other diversity dimensions -  meritocracy is in fact a myth.fdc

 > Much of this data reinforced what we know about the myth of meritocracy, and that despite its promise, meritocracy actually enables toxic, exclusionary norms that prevent development of resilient, diverse communities. - Emma Irwin, [Reflection — Inclusive Organizing for Open Source Communities](https://medium.com/mozilla-open-innovation/reflection-inclusive-organizing-for-open-source-communities-9c44f0b689c1)

 ### Code of Conduct

-Like any gathering of humans, be it family, a group of colleagues, a sports teams - interacting can be challenging at times.
-A set of unhealthy 'norms' can be established accidentally when we neglect to be explicit about how we want our communities to interact and which can lead toxic communities.
+Like any gathering of humans, be it family, a group of colleagues, sports teams - interacting can be challenging at times.
+A set of unhealthy 'norms' can be established accidentally when we neglect to be explicit about how we want our communities to interact and this can lead toxic communities.

 **A Code of Conduct is an agreement outlining expectations for community participation**, including what is acceptable, unacceptable and behaviors all community members should aspire to - with a clear reporting process for violations.